tcarrio/nixcfg/README.md

 Before preparing my NixOS and Home Manager configurations I took a look at what other Nix users are doing.
 My colleagues shared their configs and tips which included [nome from Luc Perkins], [nixos-config from Cole Helbling], [flake from Ana Hoverbear] and her [Declarative GNOME configuration with NixOS] blog post.
 A couple of friends also shared their configurations and here's [Jon Seager's nixos-config] and [Aaron Honeycutt's nix-configs].

 While learning Nix I watched some talks/interviews with [Matthew Croughan](https://github.com/MatthewCroughan) and [Will Taylor's Nix tutorials on Youtube](https://www.youtube.com/playlist?list=PL-saUBvIJzOkjAw_vOac75v-x6EzNzZq-).
 [Will Taylor's dotfiles] are worth a look, as are his videos, and [Matthew Croughan's nixcfg] is also a useful reference. **After I created my initial flake I found [nix-starter-configs](https://github.com/Misterio77/nix-starter-configs) by [Gabriel Fontes](https://m7.rs) which is an excellent starting point**.
-I'll be incorporating many of the techniques it demonstrates in my nix-config.
+I'll be incorporating many of the techniques it demonstrates in my nixcfg.

 I like the directory hierarchy in [Jon Seager's nixos-config] and the mixin pattern used in [Matthew Croughan's nixcfg], so my initial Nix configuration is heavily influenced by both of those.
 Ana's excellent [Declarative GNOME configuration with NixOS] blog post was essential to get a personalised desktop.
 That said, there's plenty to learn from browsing other people's Nix configurations, not least for discovering cool software.
 I recommend a search of [GitHub nixos configuration] from time to time to see what interesting techniques you pick up and new tools you might discover.